mustlearntocode/SpringDataMongoREST/README.md

 Don't forget that this project is using mongodb, you before you run maven, you need to open mongodb using command: mongod

 Way to test:
-type following url into the address bar
+type the following url into the address bar

 http://localhost:8085/people/search/findByLastName?name=Bauer